BonIcy/BonIcy/README.md

 </div>
 <div>
   <h2 align="center">👉🏼About me👈🏼</h2>
-  <p style="text-align: justify;"> I am a guy who is passionate about programming, I have been doing this for a short time but I would like to expand my knowledge and aim for innovation through new technologies.
-Some technologies/tools that I enjoy using include Python, NodeJs, React, Jquery, JavaScript, WordPress, mongoDB, MySQL,</p>
+  <p style="text-align: justify;"> I am a guy passionate about programming, I have been doing this for a short time but I would like to expand my knowledge and aim for innovation through new technologies.
+Some technologies/tools that I enjoy using include Python, NodeJs, React, Jquery, JavaScript, php, mongoDB, MySQL,</p>

-- 🔭 I’m currently working on **Campus projects & Hunters**
+- 🔭 I’m currently working on **University projects and social coworking**

-- 🌱 I’m currently learning **Javascript frameworks**
+- 🌱 I’m currently learning **Javascript frameworks and Java**

 - 👯 I’m looking to collaborate on **Meta or Microsoft**

-- 🤝 I’m looking for help with **Connect python with Django for webservices**

-- 💬 Ask me about **Linux (Parrot, ARCHLinux, Ubuntu),backend logic, javascript and about cats**
+- 💬 Ask me about **Linux (Ubuntu 18.04LTS & 20.04LTS),backend logic, nodejs, react, mongodb, mysql, web design**

-- 📫 How to reach me **jrey22k@gmail.com**
+- 📫 How to reach me **bonicyy@gmail.com**

-- ⚡ Fun fact **I destroyed my GNU/Linux system by writing a wrong script (playing with nautilus)😭.**
+- ⚡ Fun fact **I destroyed my GNU/Linux system by writing a wrong script (testing nautilus)😭.**
 </div>

 <div align="center">